VinayakFia/Obsidian/COMP4920/Assignment 2 - Vinayak Fialok - z5416144.md

 Borrowing from Grayson, we identify that accountability requires reasons.
 That is, an accountable decision is one that is reasonable.
 Reasonableness is a function of normatively rational salience (Grayson 2024 p5).
 For a reason to be normatively salient, a reason must be considered grounded in norms or morally "right" or "fair" within a given context.
 So we derive our property of fairness as possessing reasons that are considered morally salient.
 A decisions reasonableness also requires reportability, that is the reasons for a decision must also be understandable and accessible to its stakeholders.
 So we have our last derived property of transparency which refers to the reportability of our decision.

-The properties of accountability, and so fairness and transparency, are always desired by some stakeholders of all valuable decisions.
-The term valuable decisions refers to a decision that has significant impact on individuals[^1].
-Firstly, lets consider a decision that lacks fairness and is desired by all stake holders.
-To lack fairness is to possess immoral reasons.
-A decision that is valuable would have stakeholders in society
+The properties of accountability, and so fairness and transparency, uphold the requ

-[^1]: asdfasdf
+[^1]: The notion of valuable decision is introduced to avoid considering trivial/ un-important scenarios such as the fairness of the decision of picking up a leaf.

 Borrowing from Grayson, we identify that accountability requires reasons.
 Specifically, an accountable decision must be reasonable, and reasonableness is a function of normatively rational salience (Grayson 2024 p5).
 We will discuss the nature of these reasons and explanations later in this essay.